ellessenne/beamertheme-null/README.md

 A streamlined beamer template based on the default theme.

-This theme is completely black and white, and it uses [Computer Concrete with Concrete Math](https://tug.org/FontCatalogue/computerconcrete/) as fonts of choice.
+This theme is completely black and white, and it uses [GFS Neohellenic](https://tug.org/FontCatalogue/gfsneohellenic/) as font of choice.

 ## Using the theme